A Mindful Approach to Failure

 A mindful approach to failure works by widening the pause between a setback and your automatic reaction.
 In that pause, you can notice threat signals before they become shame spirals or all-or-nothing thinking.

-Your body may react first: heat in the face, tight jaw, belly rising against a waistband, or a sudden urge to explain.
-Mindfulness trains attention regulation, which means noticing where attention has gone and gently returning it.
+Your body may respond before your analysis catches up: a flush in the face, a sour drop in the stomach, the grip of a warm coffee mug in both palms, or a sudden need to explain what happened.
+Mindfulness trains attention regulation, which means noticing where attention has gone and returning it with less force.
 In plain language, you catch the “I ruined everything” loop earlier.

 3 research findings behind mindful approach to failure tips